-I know Maressa Garner because we are marrying into the same fishing family – she’s happily engaged to my fiancĂŠ’s cousin, James!
+I know Maressa Garner because we are marrying into the same fishing family – she’s happily engaged to my fiancé’s cousin, James!

-Not only was I happy James found a great catch (pun intended), but I was relieved to know there was another person in the family without experience in the fishing industry I could relate to.
+Not only was I happy James found a great catch (pun intended), but I was also relieved to know that there was another person in the family who did not have experience in the fishing industry to whom I could relate.

 Maressa’s passion for life, love, and local fishermen continues to grow.
 Graciously, she took the time to share a bit of her personal story with us today.